 small, The Disputed Origins of Poland's Smallest Ethnic Minority, Traditional Karaite clothing, part of the exhibition at the Warmia i Mazury region museum, photo: Tomasz Waszczuk / AG, full__karaimi_muzeum_ag_770.jpg

-346 – this is how many Karaites live in Poland according to the most recent census.
-They are by far the smallest of the four ethnic minorities established in Poland, but their culture is distinctive and should not be overlooked.
+Three hundred and forty-six – this is how many Karaites live in Poland, according to the most recent census.
+They are by far the smallest of the four ethnic minorities established in Poland, but their culture is distinct and should not be overlooked.

-Karaite is a word that signifies both a member of the ethnic group as well as a follower of the Karaite religion.
+The word ‘Karaite’ signifies both a member of a particular ethnic group as well as a follower of the Karaite religion.